Anatoliye/comfy-store/README.md

 - **Payment Processing**: [Stripe](https://stripe.com/)
 - **State Management and UI Components**: Various packages including **Radix UI** and **Tailwind CSS** for styling.

+## **Challenges and Learnings**

+- Implementing Stripe payments taught me how to manage secure payment gateways.
+- Integrating Clerk for multi-provider authentication was a great learning experience in handling user roles and permissions.

 ## Project Setup

 To run the project locally, follow these steps: